0x8BitDev/MAPeD-SPReD/README.md

 The latest version can be downloaded at: https://sourceforge.net/projects/sjasmplus/

 ---
-Developed by 0x8BitDev Copyright © 2017-2019
+Developed by 0x8BitDev Copyright Â© 2017-2019

 Released under the MIT license.
 See LICENSE.txt

-mail: 0x8bitdev@gmail.com
+mail: 0x8bitdev[at]gmail.com